DOWNLOAD A REQUEST FORM:Print the form and save a paper copy

 The test results of chiropractic radiologists, chiropractic radiology residents, and chiropractic students were significantly better than their medical counterparts, general medical radiologists, medical radiology residents, and medical students.
 Chiropractic radiologists arrived at a correct diagnosis in a slightly greater percentage of cases as compared to medical skeletal radiologists.
 All types of radiologists, as you might expect, scored better than all types of clinicians, the chiropractic radiologists showing a 2.3 times greater accuracy rate as compared to medical clinicians.

-If you do not need a formal written report and just have a quick question, take a digital photo of your question andsubmit it via the form below.
+If you do not need a formal written report and just have a quick question, take a digital photo of your question and sign in to your account and then return to this page.)submit it via the form below.
 If you open this page in your mobile browser, the form can also upload pictures from your phone.
+(If you don’t see the form, please

 If a quick, informal answer is possible, you will receive a rapid e-mail response.